Aleskino/check5Form/README.md

 For a more detailed introduction to HTML5 form validation you can find some great articles like  [this one](https://www.html5rocks.com/en/tutorials/forms/constraintvalidation/) or check MDN for [a complete reference](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).

-HTML5 form validation but not very flexible.
-This short piece of code is an attempt to provide uniform appearance across browsers and custom constraints beyond the simple ones like `required`, `maxlength`, `pattern`, `step`, etc. and/or the correct form type like `email`, `phone`, `number`, etc.
+HTML5 form validation is handy but not very flexible.
+This short piece of code is an attempt to provide uniform appearance across browsers and custom constraints beyond the simple ones like `required`, `maxlength`, `pattern`, `step`, etc. and/or the correct input type like `email`, `phone`, `number`, etc.

 Note that - as of today - these constraints are [widely supported](http://caniuse.com/#feat=form-validation).
 That's not the case of [Date and Time input](http://caniuse.com/#feat=input-datetime).